 Content Encodings

-The NSI Document Distribution Service Protocol mappings utilize custom MIME types carried in the Content-Type and Accept HTTP header parameters to identify the version of the resources carried in the HTTP body. esources defined generic enough that they should not need to be up-versioned the case that the protocol needs to identify a change in format of the resource, a new MIME type be created.
+The NSI Document Distribution Service Protocol mappings utilize custom MIME types carried in the Content-Type and Accept HTTP header parameters to identify the version of the resources carried in the HTTP body.
+Resources are intentionally defined to be generic enough that they should not need to be up-versioned.
+In the case that the protocol needs to identify a change in format of the resource, a new MIME type can be created.

 On the HTTP POST and PUT request the Content-Type parameter identifies the version of resource carried in the body of the operation, and the Accept parameter identifies the version of resource acceptable on output.
-The HTTP response contain a Content-Type parameter identifying the version of resource contained in the response.
+The HTTP response contains a Content-Type parameter identifying the version of resource contained in the response.

 The following string uniquely identifies this version of the document distribution protocol: